cloudmesh/classes/docs/source/faq.rst

 I523 and I524 were the first classes hosted on EdX.
 We wanted to continue offering them on EdX.
-However, the university system administrators mentioned to us that their systems are not ready at to support this class in EdX.
+However, the university system administrators mentioned to us that their systems are not ready to support this class in EdX.
 Unfortunately, this is out of our control and we hope that the university will soon update to an EdX system that can host our classes.